The Weakly-Nonlinear Admittance at Open Ends of Two- and Three-Dimensional Acoustic Waveguides: Weakly-nonlinear multi-modal duct acoustics

-for $m_\alpha \in \mathbb{N}_0$ the azimuthal modenumber, $\xi \in \{0,1\}$ the symmetry index (giving either cosine or sine solutions), $j_{m_\alpha n_\alpha}'$ the $n_\alpha$-th zero of the Bessel function of order $m_\alpha$, and $\theta_0(s)$ an extra coordinate which twists the system in line with torsion ensuring an orthogonal metric ~\citep[see][for details]{jensenbrambley2025}.
+for $m_\alpha \in \mathbb{N}_0$ the azimuthal modenumber, $\xi_\alpha \in \{0,1\}$ the symmetry index (giving either cosine or sine solutions), $j_{m_\alpha n_\alpha}'$ the $n_\alpha$-th zero of the Bessel function of order $m_\alpha$, and $\theta_0(s)$ an extra coordinate which twists the system in line with torsion ensuring an orthogonal metric ~\citep[see][for details]{jensenbrambley2025}.
 The scaling constant is

+We will sometimes refer to modes by their index $\alpha$, and sometimes by the equivalent triple $(m_\alpha,n_\alpha,\xi_\alpha)$, depending on context.
 Because of the inclusion of weakly nonlinear terms, most of the expressions used here will involve a linear matrix-like component and a quadratic convolution-like component (convolution being the form of the nonlinear terms' expression as Fourier coefficients).
 For example, the weakly-nonlinear generalisation of the admittance, relating the axial velocity to the pressure, is given by

 where $\mat{Y}^a_{\alpha\beta}$ is a third-rank tensor representing a set of matrices $\mat{Y}^a$ for each frequency harmonic $a\in\mathbb{Z}$, and $\mathcal{Y}^{ab}_{\alpha\beta\gamma}$ is a fifth-rank tensor representing the weakly nonlinear convolution.
 We write this using the shorthand $\mvect{u} = \mat{Y}\mvect{p} + \mathcal{Y}\langle\mvect{p},\mvect{p}\rangle$, where $\mvect{u}$ and $\mvect{p}$ are vectors of velocity and pressure modal coefficients $U^a_\alpha$ and $P^a_\alpha$, $\mat{Y}$ is a block-diagonal matrix performing matrix multiplication on each frequency harmonic independently, and angle brackets denote the quadratic convolution operation